 Pan Africanism has never been good or operational for American Freedmen.
 And with certain exceptions – the Diaspora both domestically and internationally have shown themselves to be an undermining collective.
 Happily joining with the forces and systems of racism-white supremacy to derail the access to and enjoyment of our birthright.
 The NAARC/N’COBRA Axis of today is primarily responsible for opening that dirty door and facilitating this ugly mess.
 It is our first responsibility to understand what we are politically, culturally, and economically dealing with.

 We as a people are far too civil with other-colored “strangers,” and friendly-presenting but strategically-minded white oppressors.
 We must develop hard self-esteem and Tribal pride about ourselves.
-Work with each other, and put up a steel gate Family.
-Understand – we must do the hard work of raising the consciousness and political viability of the 40 Millions of our American Freedmen Tribe.
+Work with each other, and put up a stratospherically high, fully encompassing, uncompromising, and impenetrably hard tool steel gate Family.
+Understand – we must do the basic work of raising the consciousness and political viability of the 40 Millions of our American Freedmen Tribe.
 Right Here.
 Within, upon, and throughout OUR American Homeland.
-Right Here.

 Complacency Equals Death.